kelseyhightower/nomad-on-kubernetes/docs/05-consul.md

 kubectl apply -f statefulsets/consul.yaml
 ```

 It will take a few minutes to provision the Consul cluster.
-Use `kubectl` to monitor progress:
+Use the `kubectl` command to monitor progress:

 ```
 kubectl get pods